-The top line displays provides shortcuts to Charging, HomeLink, Driver Profiles. vehicle information (the Tesla "T"), software updates.
-Bluetooth, and Wi-Fi settings.
-The status symbols show outside temperature, network signal strength, Bluetooth, Wi-Fi settings, passenger airbag status, and time.
+The top line displays provides shortcuts to lock/unlock Model S, to access HomeLink and Driver Profiles, display vehicle information (the Tesla "T"), download software updates, display network strength and Bluetoothfi status and Wi-Fi settings.
 If an alert icon (exclamation mark) is displayed, touch it to see warning messages that are in effect.